 5b.
 Place a silicone mat or parchment paper.
 They don't spread much so you can place the dough quite close to each other.

 6a.
-Bake for 12-15 minutes.
+Bake for 10-12 minutes.
 Turn the baking tray around mid-bake as every oven has hot spots.

-Note: Do not let the edges turn dark brown, or the cookies will be over-baked.
+Note: Do not let the edges turn brown, or the cookies will be over-baked.
 (They also look nicer when all green!)

 6b.
 Once baked through, remove from the oven and cool for a few minutes before transferring to a wire cooling rack.
+The cookies will look gooey and be soft when hot- they firm up after cooling.

 Once 100% cooled, store in an airtight container.

-๐ฅก How to Store
+🥡 How to Store

 These last for a few days at room temperature, stored in an airtight container.
-However, matcha lovers may polish them all off in 1 sitting!

-๐ฅ Other Matcha Recipes
+🥗 Other Matcha Recipes

 Enjoyed this easy Matcha Cookie Recipe?
-Please leave a 5-star ๐๐๐๐๐rating in the recipe card below!
-If you REALLY liked these green tea cookies, please consider supporting it by buying me a coffee! ๐ (No obligation though!)
+Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below!
+If you REALLY liked these green tea cookies, please consider supporting it by buying me a coffee! 🙂 (No obligation though!)
 Thank you and have a great day!

-Easy Matcha Cookies (4-ingredient shortbread)
+Easy Matcha Cookies 抹茶クッキー (4-ingredients)

 Equipment

-- Stand mixer Substitute: hand mixer
+- Stand mixer Substitute: hand mixer or food processor

 Ingredients